nf-core/sarek/docs/output.md

 If the pipeline is run with the option `--no_gatk_spark` then [GATK MarkDuplicates](https://software.broadinstitute.org/gatk/documentation/tooldocs/4.1.4.0/picard_sam_markduplicates_MarkDuplicates.php) is used instead.

 This directory is the location for the BAM files delivered to users.
-Besides the duplicate marked BAM files, the recalibration tables (`*.recal.table`) are also stored, and can be used to create base recalibrated files.
+Besides the duplicates marked BAM files, the recalibration tables (`*.recal.table`) are also stored, and can be used to create base recalibrated files.

 For further reading and documentation see the [data pre-processing workflow from the GATK best practices](https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165).